ZettelGeist/zettelgeist/docs/tutorial.md

 ## In conclusion, for GDocs, Word (etc.) users...

-- **Your notetaking system is still there, ready for you to continue with your project.
-Just take a look back at the GDocs (Word) page -- the cards are ever-ready for your next idea, and your next, and ... **
+**Your notetaking system is still there, ready for you to continue with your project!
+Just take a look back at the GDocs (Word) page you were working on -- the card is ever-ready for you to edit and save your next idea, and your next, and ... (fractals, baby!!) **

 ## Now, for those who might be more comfortable -- or interested in -- doing all of your writing of notes or zettels at the command line itself (not using an outside editor at all -- free or not).